Shadow Pauli Flow: Characterising Determinism in MBQCs involving Pauli Measurements: Conclusion

 \section{Conclusion}

-In this paper, we provide a necessary and sufficient condition for robust determinism by defining the Extended Pauli Flow.
-We have also shown that any Extended Pauli Flow can be changed to a Pauli Flow by pushing forward the Pauli measurements.
+In this paper, we provide a necessary and sufficient condition for robust determinism by defining the Shadow Pauli Flow, that can be efficiently computed.
+We have also shown that any Shadow Pauli Flow can be changed to a Pauli Flow by pushing forward the Pauli measurements.

-Future work still need to be done: for instance finding a polynomial time algorithm for finding an Extended Pauli Flow, also to see if Extended Pauli Flow allows to reduce the depth of the computation.
+Future work could be to consider the case where multiple qubits are measured simultaneously.
+Indeed, robust determinism implies that qubits are measured one by one.

-An other future work to be done could be to weaken the stepwise condition to a stepwise notion that would lie on a set of qubits to be measured at the same time.
-Indeed, until now, we have considered the analysis of the computation as the qubits were measured each alone, and that none of them could be measured simultaneously.
-Finally another perspective is to investigate the applications of the extended Pauli flow in the context of graphical languages like the ZX-calculus where Gflow and Pauli flow are already extensively used.
+Finally another perspective is to investigate the applications of the Shadow Pauli Flow in the context of graphical languages like the ZX-calculus where GFlow and Pauli Flow are already extensively used.